Global Chief Financial Officer at iBuild Global Inc.

 ENODO’s advisory board is comprised of accomplished individuals with unique skill sets and diverse professional experiences, spanning the public and private sectors.

-Mary Andrade currently serves as the CFO of Cube Hydro, a renewable energy company modernizing hydroelectric facilities.
-Previously Mary held positions at Ashoka Foundation as CFO/Operations, NextEra Energy, responsible for a $1.7 billion renewable energy portfolio, and G4S where she implemented risk compliance as a member of the Divisional Risk Committee and Board Member in 11 countries.
+Mary Andrade currently serves as the Global Chief Financial Officer at iBuild Global Inc. Previously, Mary held positions at Ashoka Foundation as CFO/Operations, NextEra Energy, responsible for a $1.7 billion renewable energy portfolio, and G4S where she implemented risk compliance as a member of the Divisional Risk Committee and Board Member in 11 countries.